mattias-fjellstrom/github-terraform-landing-zones/README.md

 If you want to try this out you should start by configuring your GitHub organization using the Terraform configuration under [terraform/organization/](./terraform/organization/).

+Next, run the script to create rulesets in [scripts/rulesets.sh](./scripts/rulesets.sh).

-Next, provision the Terraform infrastructure under [terraform/azure/](./terraform/azure/).
+Finally, provision the Terraform infrastructure under [terraform/azure/](./terraform/azure/).

 * * *